aksaeri/scaleuptoolkit/index.md

 # READI Research

-The Rapid Effective Action Development Initiative (READI) (formerly [EAARC](https://www.eaarc.org/)) is a group of volunteers who conduct research and provide evidence-informed, rigorous and implementable recommendations for practitioners working on signficant societal problems.
+The Rapid Effective Action Development Initiative (READI) (formerly [EAARC](https://www.eaarc.org/)) is a group of volunteers who conduct research and provide evidence-informed, rigorous and implementable recommendations for practitioners working on significant societal problems.

 ## Research projects